 Stepping Back in Time:

-he position of flight attendant remained largely undefined until Ellen Church entered the aviation industry in 1930.
+The position of flight attendant remained largely undefined until Ellen Church entered the aviation industry in 1930.
 A registered nurse who had taken flying lessons, Church approached Steve Stimpson of Boeing Air Transport seeking an airline job, possibly as a pilot.
 Instead Stimpson and Church created a stewardessing occupation for registered nurses.

 Church's timing was critical.
 Stimpson, recently back from a long flight, saw the need for cabin attendants and urged his employer to add a courier to the crew.
 Stimpson had already hired three male couriers when Church visited his offices on Feb.
 23, 1930.
 After meetings with Church, Stimpson tried to sell his idea of a nurse-stewardess to his superiors, citing the national publicity that would result.